All Episodes

 On July 26, 2023, Biden pled not guilty to tax charges for filing two years of his tax returns late.

-This is a reversal of his prior guilty plea on June 20, 2023.
+This is a reversal of his prior guilty plea on June 20th, 2023.

-On September 14, 2023, Biden was indicted by special counsel in Delaware on three federal firearms related charges.
+On September 14, 2023, Biden was indicted by special counsel in Delaware on three federal firearms-related charges.

-Holy bro.
+Holy, bro.

-So I have it right here, the indictment.
+So I have it right here, the indictment, which is on the next tab.

 Yeah.

-If you guys want to interact with the show, um that will get your super chat shown on screen.
+If you guys want to interact with the show, that will get your super chat shown on screen.

-Um so we go here.
+So we go here.

-Company one, located in Wilmington, Delaware, possessed a federal farms license, FFL, and was authorized to deal firearms under federal laws.
+Company one located in Wilmington, Delaware, possessed a federal farms license, FFL, and was authorized to deal firearms under federal laws.

 And that FFL is given to you by who?

-Well, actually, technically it's Bureau of Alcohol, Tobacco, Firearms, and Explosives.
+Well, actually, technically, it's Bureau of Alcohol, Tobacco, Firearms, and Explosives.

-Um, matter of fact, you know what?
+Matter of fact, you know what?

 Let's pull up their wiki real quick for the people that don't know who they are.

-Uh, did you have something, Mo?
+Did you have something, Mo?

 Oh, really?